- Reservations are Required: As our tours quickly reach capacity, we highly recommend reserving as soon as possible.

 - This slavery in New York City tour is wheelchair-accessible.

-- This tour is included in the New York Pass, Explorer Pass, and Go City Build Your Own Pass.
+- This tour is included in the New York Pass, Explorer Pass, and Go City Build Your Own Pass (please make sure your pass is valid on the day of the tour).